mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 :::

 :::warning
-If `props.disableMultipleRowSelection` is set to `true`, the row selection propagation feature would not work.
+If `props.disableMultipleRowSelection` is set to `true`, the row selection propagation doesn't apply.
 :::

 :::warning
-The row selection propagation is a client-side feature and not recommended to be used with the [server-side data source](/x/react-data-grid/server-side-data/), since it would work on the partially loaded data only.
+Row selection propagation is a client-side feature and is not supported with the [server-side data source](/x/react-data-grid/server-side-data/).
 :::

 ## Get the rows in a group